Frequently asked

 02How can I keep track of progress?

-Each client will be issued a login to our construction management software and can login directly from this website.
-There you will see all updates and schedules for your specific job.
-A log book is made every day reporting the activities and progress.
+Each client is issued a login to our construction management software and can log in directly from this website.
+There you'll see all updates and schedules for your specific job — a log book is made every day reporting activities and progress, with photos and notes from site.

 03What are the delays I often hear about